 What better way to learn this than from a fellow and co-worker nurse.
 I recommend our customers adopt a nurse preceptor program.
 Start by asking yourself,”Who in my organization do I want more of?”
 By determining who has the temperament to teach then narrow your candidate pool.
 These are your preceptors.
 They are nurses who willingly participate.

 Keep in mind, there is a nurse not necessarily a good trainer.
 We learning software to prepare them for preceptor functions and teach all our nurse placements communication skills that are specific.
 Start looking for these skills in your employees or think about training for them.
-Don’t forget to adjust your preceptors’ workloads to account for their new responsibilities, so they do not experience burnout.
+Don’t forget to adjust your preceptors’ workloads to account for their new critters in the attic responsibilities, so they do not experience burnout.

 - Cultural calamity